sheriffderek/macbook-setup/README.md

 * note the desktop position of icons... how they grid up etc... by default / not in a grid etc. "snap to grid"

 * ...

+* when talking about the finder UI / note the list vs grid etc... /

+* ...

+* ...